Schiiss/blog/_posts/2025-11-18-why-detecting-o&g-pipeline-anomalies-is-so-hard.md

 Once we understood the operating patterns, we moved toward supervised and semi-supervised classification, where the model learns to identify operating states and anomaly types, not just differences.
 This is where classification models (like XGBoost) became a much better fit.

 Instead of asking, “Is this point different from normal?”
-(Isolation Forest), we instead ask, “Does this data pattern match:
+(Isolation Forest), we instead ask, does this data pattern match one of the following:

 - normal operation,
 - shutdown conditions, or